jribble/grunt-jasmine-node-coverage/README.md

 used in the beginning of regular expression

-#### options.matchall
+#### options.matchAll

 Type: `boolean`

 Default: `false`

-if false, the specNameMatcher is used, true will just be ''
+When true, `options.specFolders` and `options.specNameMatcher` are
+ignored while building the `options.regExpSpec` which is then handed down to jasmine-node.

 #### options.specNameMatcher